-Employees who are in a setting where they are in close contact with other people who may not be fully vaccinated may request an N95 or KN95 respirator.
+Employees who are in a setting where they are in close contact with other people may request an N95 or KN95 respirator.
 These individuals may voluntarily use these respirators in accordance with the respiratory standard.
 They must be provided with training or materials on the proper use of these respirators as discussed in Safety Alert 21-01, Voluntary Use of N95 Respirators by Employees.